 What are refrigerant gases and why are they a problem?

-Thirty-four years ago, every nation in the world united in an unprecedented collaboration to end a pressing environmental problem, ozone depletion.
+In 1987, every nation in the world united in an unprecedented collaboration to end a pressing environmental problem, ozone depletion.
 Their united efforts culminated in the Montreal Protocols, considered one of the most successful sets of policies to address climate change at scale.

 The agreement banned the continued use of ozone-depleting, common refrigerant gases—specifically, those with high GWP or global warming potential, such as freon.
 In action, The Montreal Protocol phased down the consumption and production of the various ODS (ozone-depleting substances) in a step-wise manner, with different timetables for developed and developing countries (referred to as “Article 5 countries”).